-I graduated from Colby College (Waterville, Maine) in 2013 where I earned a B.A. in Biology: Cell and Molecular Biology/Biochemistry and minored in Chemistry.
-My honors thesis [link] was conducted in the Millard lab [link], focusing on the cytotoxicity and biochemical properties for a class of anti-tumor chemotherapeutics: known as bifunctional alkylating agents.
-These compounds form strong (covalent) bonds between complementary strands of DNA, slowing/preventing the proliferation of cell growth.
+I graduated from Colby College (Waterville, Maine) in 2013 where I earned a B.A. with Honors in Biology: Cell and Molecular Biology/Biochemistry and minored in Chemistry.
+My honors thesis [link] was conducted in the Millard lab [link], focusing on the cytotoxicity and biochemical properties for a class of anti-tumor chemotherapeutics known as bifunctional alkylating agents.
+These compounds form strong (covalent) bonds between complementary strands of DNA, slowing/preventing additional cell growth.
 Ironically, these compounds can also be carcinogenic and are common byproducts of cigarette smoke, automobile exhaust, and industrial waste.
-My work focused on determining the smallest required dose to slow cell growth in cultured leukemia cells, and identifying the biomarkers associated with the mechanism of cell death.
+My work focused on determining the smallest required dose to slow cell growth in cultured leukemia (HL60) cells, and identifying the biomarkers associated with the mechanism of cell death.

 Graduate (M.Sc., Ph.D.)

 Immediately following my time at Colby, I began my graduate work in the Rand lab [link] in the Department of Ecology and Evolutionary Biology [link] at Brown University.
-I was able to build on my wet lab and analytical skills, and dive deep into statistics, computational biology, and automated image analysis as I worked to address a central question in biology: how does genotype affect phenotype?
+I was able to build on my wet lab and analytical skills, and dive deeper into statistics, computational biology, and automated image analysis as I addressed a central question in biology: how does genotype affect phenotype?

-In addition to my graduate work, I was also a National Science Foundation Integrative Graduate Education Research Traineeship (NSF-IGERT) fellow [link].
-This program brought graduate students and faculty together from biology, geology, and mathematics to answer student-inspired questions surrounding Reverse Ecology.
-This field aims to use genomic approaches to understand the genetic basis of functional variation in a natural setting.
-My cohort chose to focus on a mind-controlling host-parasite interaction between an amphipod and trematode [link].
-I was also recruited to assist with analyses for the following cohort, studying the metagenome of bacteria in sediment cores of a New England salt pond [link].
+In addition to my graduate work, I was also a National Science Foundation Integrative Graduate Education Research Traineeship (NSF-IGERT) Fellow [link].
+This program brought graduate students and faculty together from biology, geology, and mathematics to answer student-inspired questions in Reverse Ecology.
+This field uses genomic approaches to understand the genetic basis of functional variation in a natural setting.
+My cohort focused on a mind-controlling host-parasite interaction between an amphipod and trematode [link].
+I also assisted with analyses for the following years’ cohort, studying the metagenome of bacteria in sediment cores of a New England salt pond [link].

 In addition to these publishable programs, I write my own personal-use programs for automating data collection in Python using a Raspberry Pi microcomputer, and running high performance computing jobs on Brown University’s supercomputer [link].